adamkurth/LAMMPS/tutorials/tutorial_step_1.md

 *Followed along here using* [LAMMPS Tutorials](https://lammpstutorials.github.io/lammpstutorials-version1.0/tutorials/01-SimpleMolecularSimulation.html#input)

+*If following along, all of the contents here will be in the `LAMMPS/tutorials/graphene_sheet/step_1` directory.*

 1. We make a new file called `input_01.lammps` by running the following command:

 ```bash